 Physician distress associated with being involved in an unanticipated patient outcome (also known as “second victim syndrome”) can last for months or even years.
 Second victim syndrome can exacerbate or trigger physician burnout.
 Physicians and administrators can use various strategies to avoid and manage second victim syndrome.

-Being sued can exacerbate or trigger burnout.
+Litigation stress on physicians can exacerbate or trigger physician burnout.
 Physicians who are sued may already be suffering from second victim syndrome, which can make matters worse.
 Physicians need to recognize their vulnerability to the stress that accompanies litigation and actively seek the support they need.
 Administrators should also be sensitive to exacerbating burnout, second victim syndrome and litigation stress symptoms when limiting privileges prompted by an unanticipated outcome.

 Achieving work-life balance can be particularly challenging for physicians, who often devote far more than 40 hours per week to work-related activities.
 Physicians, with the support of administrators, can maintain balance between work and non-work activities by using deliberate planning and setting realistic expectations.